agungTuanany/Javascript-data-structure-and-algorithm/chapter-6-data-structures-linked-list/README.md

 `myLinkedList`,  and this is going to equal to an object that has a **head** property, remember because the very first term in a linked list is the _head_, and we're going to have a node.
-The point of the node is to say, "hey, anything can be in the snow, just put anything you want, and ti;s a container around this data".
-Think of node as the bucket of data, and in this case we can just use an object to put our data in,
+The point of the node is to say, "hey, anything can be in the snow, just put anything you want, and it's a container around this data". **Think of node as the bucket of data**, and in this case we can just use an object to put our data in,

 All this node needs to have in a linked list is a **value** property, of what the value of the node, plus a **next** property which is the pointer to the next